neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 ---
 title: 'Chaos as an exploration tool'
-subtitle: 'Why I think we all have what we need to find joyment'
+subtitle: 'Why I think chaos will help you find joyment'
 date: '2020-06-07'
 topic: 'life'
 description: 'Chaos as an exploration tool, you have all you need to discover what you really like'